sudo-dco/buildapcsalesbot/README.md

   <h3 align="center">BuildAPCSalesBot</h3>

   <p align="center">
-    Hi, this was a personal project came about during my time struggling to beat the bots on buying a 5600x.
+    This was a project idea that came during my time struggling to beat the bots on buying a 5600x.
 After days of missing in stock notifications, I decided I had to do something about it.
 I wanted to make a Discord bot that would alert me anytime a post was made on /r/buildapcsales regarding any CPU.
     It was a great excuse to learn about using the Reddit API and how Discord bots worked and I had a lot of fun with it.
     I've recently expanded to include other PC parts and looking for posts in the hardwareswap subreddit.